 Figure [3]: bipartite graph

-In graph theory, a bipartite graph is a graph whose vertices can be divided into two disjoint and independent sets U and V (for example on figure (3), group 1 and group 2); every edge connects a vertex in U to one in V. The graph does not contain any off-length cycles which means that if two vertices are in the same group, they cannot be connected.
+In graph theory, a bipartite graph is a graph whose vertices can be divided into two disjoint and independent sets U and V (for example on figure (3), group 1 and group 2); every edge connects a vertex in U to one in V. The graph does not contain any odd-length cycles which means that if two vertices are in the same group, they cannot be connected.
+A graph is bipartite if and only if it does not contain a cycle of odd length.
 This configuration considers two types of companies such a set of rental companies and a set of maintenance companies.
 Each rental company has its own apartments and call one or several companies to do maintenance.
 Rental companies or maintenance companies cannot work with companies from the same type, as concurrent.
 In our computational example, we work on a set of contractors and a set of client operators in the oil-gas industry.
 Many different structures can appear as seen on figure (3).
 For example, we can have one node linked to only one, or one linked to three.
 That means that a company can work with one partner or more, with any number of contracts.
 This makes the network structure.
 We are looking for the most resilient structure that can survive through different episodes, time, oil price downturn or any other crisis.
 In this study, to increase the resilience of companies, we use the previous data and analysis through the time.
 We are looking for companies that survived the longest time on a dataset starting in 1999 and ending in August 2016.
 In total, there are 6208 days, involving 856 operators and 139 contractors.
 We consider the companies at the same value and importance, which means having a contract with a big company is equivalent to having a contract with a small one.
 In reality, it can be different.
 Working with a huge company can bring resilience to the system due to its stability.
 We want to know how to structure the network of partners of a firm, to have the strongest resilience.

 Hypotheses